A stratified homotopy hypothesis: Introduction

 Here $\cbl$ denotes the condition of $f$ being constructible.
 This implies, in particular, that the restriction $X_{|(0,1]}$ is isomorphic to the product bundle $X_1 \times (0,1]$.

 One comes to grips with the intrinsic $\oo$-categorical nature of $\Bun$ in attempting to compose morphisms.
 Given two constructible bundles $X\ra [0,1]$ and $Y \ra [1, 2]$ with identifications $X_1 \cong Y_1$, one would like to glue the two intervals end-to-end and form a space $X\cup Y \ra [0,2]$ representing a morphism in $\Bun$ from $X_0$ to $Y_2$.
 However, the restriction $X\cup Y_{|(0,2]}$ need not be equivalent to the product bundle $Y_2\times (0,2]$.
-To solve this composition problem requires deforming $X\cup Y$ into a stratified space mapping constructibly to the stratified interval $(\{0\}\subset [0,2])$.
-This deformation constitutes a resolution of singularites, retracting certain floating strata to $\{0\}$.
+To solve this composition problem requires deforming $X\cup Y$ into a conically smooth stratified space mapping constructibly to the stratified interval $(\{0\}\subset [0,2])$.
+This deformation constitutes a resolution of singularities, retracting certain floating strata to $\{0\}$.
 Here, one confronts an inner horn-filling problem as a fundamental feature of the geometry of constructible bundles.
+The solution has several essential steps: \begin{enumerate} \item There exists an essentially unique constructible bundle $Z\ra \Delta^2$ with restrictions $Z_{|\Delta^{\{0<1\}}} \cong X$ and $Z_{|\Delta^{\{1<2\}}} \cong Y$: this requires a condition on links (Definition \ref{def.cbl}). \item The restriction $Z_{|\Delta^{\{0<2\}}}\ra \Delta^{\{0<2\}}$ is again a constructible bundle: this is a special case of the pullback property of constructible bundles (Lemma \ref{cbls-pullback}). \end{enumerate}

 Contemplating this problem might cement two notions.
 First, $\Bun$ does not admit any obvious manifestation in a model of $\oo$-categories with strictly associative compositions, such as topological categories.
-Second, in verifying this horn-filling condition one would want to use open covers of, for instance, the topological simplex $\Delta^2$ as a topological space, rather than subdivisions of the simplicial set $\Delta[2]$.
+Second, in verifying this horn-filling condition one would want to use open covers of the topological simplex $\Delta^2$ as a topological space, rather than subdivisions of the simplicial set $\Delta[2]$.
 Our theory of striation sheaves is tailored to such situations.